MSLNZ/GTC/docs/API/core_functions.rst

         >>> un == 2.5
         True

-    When the value of an :class:`~lib.UncertainReal` is converted to a string (e.g., by :func:`str`, or by :func:`print`), the precision depends on the uncertainty.
+    When the value of an :class:`~lib.UncertainReal` is converted to a string (e.g., by :class:`str`, or by :func:`print`), the precision depends on the uncertainty.
 The two least significant digits of the value correspond to the two most significant digits of the standard uncertainty.
 The value of standard uncertainty is appended to the string in parentheses.

     For example, ::